rvekaria/membership-system/README.md

 # Membership System
+This provides a REST API for registering, topping up and paying for food.

 ## Build
 This project is built using java 11.
 Ensure your JAVA_HOME environment variable is set appropriately: